threefoldtech/tfgrid-sdk-go/farmerbot/README.md

 ### farmerbot.powermanager.poweron

 This call is only allowed to be executed if it comes from the farmer (the twin ID should equal the farmer's twin ID).
 It will power on the node specified in the arguments.
-After powering on a node it will be excluded from farmerbot management
+After powering on a node it will be :warning: **EXCLUDED** :warning: from farmerbot management

 Arguments: